 - I can draw upon my inner strength to make behavioral changes.

 - I trust myself to handle what comes into my path.

 - I am willing to make positive changes in my life.

 Affirmations are wonderful tools to help change your life.

-You can use them most anywhere and anytime, as well as customize them to fit any situation.
+You can use them almost anywhere and anytime and customize them to fit any situation.

 You can create them simply by using your imagination!

 In the comment section below, let us know what some of your favorite affirmations are.